jridgewell/minionette/README.md

 ### Mustache.js

-Full support for Mustache.js templating takes just a bit more effort, you must override the internal-use `_serialize()` method in your view with the following:
+Full support for Mustache.js templating takes just a bit more effort.
+You must override the internal-use `_serialize()` method in your view with the following:

 ```javascript